airbnb/react-sketchapp/examples/symbols/README.md

 ## The idea behind the example

-[`skpm`](https://github.com/sketch-pm/skpm) is the easiest way to build `react-sketchapp` projects - this is a minimal example of it in use.
+`react-sketchapp@^0.11.0` introduces an API for creating Sketch symbols — this example shows them in use with React components.